vis-cognitionis/weather_app/README.md

 ## Project Overview

-This weather application was created with the idea of a simple, understandable, and clean interface design.
-The application starts with Istanbul as the default city without requiring any location data from the user.
-After the splash and landing screens, the home, detail, and settings screens are available.
-The home screen shows the current weather provided by the openWeather API along with 3-hourly weather information, using various images and icons along with humorous and advisory messages for the user.
-The entered city can be seen at the top and the theme switcher on the right can be set to either light or dark mode.
-On the detail screen, after the wind, pressure, and other information, the 3-hourly data is displayed in a chart and the temperature changes can be easily read.
-The lowest and highest temperature data is shown with 5-day forecast data underneath.
-In the settings section, users can change the default city, language (English or Turkish), status bar, and temperature unit settings.
-This way, they can use the application in the way they want without having to set their preferences again and again every time they reopen the app.
+This weather application has been developed using React Native and can be used on both iOS and Android devices.
+It provides users with accurate and up-to-date weather information in a simple and user-friendly way.
+Upon opening the application, users are greeted with a splash screen that quickly transitions into the landing screen, which displays the default city of Istanbul.

+The home screen displays the current weather in the selected city, with a clean and modern design that includes large and easy-to-read fonts and icons.
+Users can access 3-hourly weather information with the help of various images and icons that provide a fun and engaging experience.
+The screen also includes helpful and humorous messages, giving users advice on how to prepare for the day's weather.

+The detail screen provides users with more in-depth weather information, such as wind direction, pressure, and other meteorological data.
+The 3-hourly data is displayed in a chart format, allowing users to visualize temperature changes throughout the day quickly.
+The lowest and highest temperature data is also shown, with 5-day forecast data located below.

+In the settings section, users can customize their experience by changing their default city, language (English or Turkish), status bar, and temperature unit settings.
+This feature ensures that users do not have to repeatedly set their preferences every time they use the application.

+One of the most significant advantages of this weather application is its use of the openWeather API, which provides accurate and reliable weather data.
+Users can feel confident in the accuracy of the information provided by the application, making it an essential tool for planning their day.

+Overall, this weather application is a valuable tool for anyone who wants to stay informed about the weather conditions in their area.
+Its intuitive design, customizable settings, and reliable data make it a top choice for users who want a simple and effective way to check the weather.
+With its cross-platform compatibility and useful features, this weather application is sure to be a popular choice for users worldwide.

 ## Screenshots